jbayer01/MixedMessagesGroup/ProjectPlan.md

 This is a draft document that will be updated as decisions are made concerning this project.

 ## Team Members
-* Project Founder - Jeff Bayer
+* Jeff Bayer - Event Handler
 * Member 2
-* Member 3

 ## Class Project Objectives
 * Build a message generator program using JavaScript